MelonFunction/ebiten-zen/README.md

     - Simple spritesheet creation
     - Use a spritesheet to create multiple animations
     - Can be used with other Zen functions for convenience
-    - 🚧 Prerendered sprite stacks for 2.5d (can be exported from MagicaVoxel)
 - Dungeon Generation
     - 3 styles:
         - Random walk, like the desert from Nuclear Throne